vanshchauhan21/CryptoTracker/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in PromptShell, please help us keep the project and its users safe by following these steps:
+If you discover a security vulnerability in CryptoTracker, please help us keep the project and its users safe by following these steps:

 1.  **Do not open public issues** for security vulnerabilities.
 2.  **Privately report the vulnerability** by emailing the maintainer.